etchteam/offline-ux/src/offline-fundamentals.md

 This is the default behaviour of service workers, in many cases immediately activating a new version of a service worker whilst a user is browsing could cause things to break.
-In this case though the new content should appear straight away, the waiting phase can be skipped by adding an extra line to the "install" event handler...
+In this case though the new content should appear straight away, the waiting phase can be skipped by adding an extra line to the "install" event handler&hellip;

 ```javascript
 self.addEventListener('install', event => {